Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics: Methodology

 \section{Methodology}

-To implement the aforementioned AVWM, we design an integrated framework with two key innovations: the Audio-Visual Conditional Diffusion Transformer (AV-CDiT) featuring a novel modality expert architecture (Section~\ref{subsec:architecture}), and a stagewise training strategy (Section~\ref{subsec:stages}).
+To implement the aforementioned AVWM, we design an integrated framework with two key innovations: the Audio-Visual Conditional Diffusion Transformer (AV-CDiT) featuring a novel modality expert architecture, and a stagewise training strategy.